Friends of Peter G.: Production and development

 Seth MacFarlane announced the episode at the 2010 San Diego Comic-Con.

 First announced at the 2010 San Diego Comic-Con by series creator and executive producer Seth MacFarlane, the episode was written by series regular Brian Scully and directed by series regular John Holmquist during the course of the ninth production season.
 Series veterans Peter Shin and James Purdum, both of whom having previously served as animation directors, served as supervising directors for the episode, with Andrew Goldberg, Alex Carter, Elaine Ko, Spencer Porter and Aaron Blitzstein serving as staff writers for the episode.
 Composer Walter Murphy, who has worked on the series since its inception, returned to compose the music for "Friends of Peter G".

 In addition to the regular cast, voice actor H. Jon Benjamin, actor and radio host Adam Carolla, actor Chris Cox, actress Carrie Fisher, voice actor Phil LaMarr, actress Jessica Stroup and actress Laura Vandervoort guest starred in the episode.
 Recurring guest voice actors Ralph Garman, writer Steve Callaghan, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances throughout the episode.

 Cultural references

 Peter refers to Rolf in The Sound of Music as "Ian Ziering."
 In a cutaway, 19th-century poet William Wordsworth writes the lyrics to "Gold Digger" by Kanye West.
 Peter says sarcastically that his drinking ruined his television show, 24, a reference to Kiefer Sutherland's drinking.
 Peter leads his Alcoholic Anonymous group in an elaborate rendition of the song "Mister Booze" from the 1964 film Robin and the 7 Hoods.
 Death tells Peter that humanity's greatest achievements include sending a man to the moon and making Justin Long a movie star, and Peter replies, "We did it with Justin Long, didn't we?
 America said no but we kept at it."

+The episode's title comes from "Friends of Bill W.", a term used by Alcoholics Anonymous members to refer discreetly to each other.